ctfs/resources/cryptography/caesar-cipher/README.md

 **Final:**    `ebiil tloia`

-To give this to our friend, we would send him the final string with the instructions **right 3**, and either by hand, with a website, or with a script, he would be able to extract our extremely important message.
+To let our friend read this, we would send him the final string with the instructions **right 3**, and either by hand, with a website, or with a script, he would be able to extract our message.

 ##Detecting

 Caesar ciphers are usually presented in very low-point tasks, if at all, and can be easy to detect and check for.
-Strings containing incomprehensibly jumbled letters can very likely be Caesar ciphers and should be checked.
+Strings containing incomprehensibly jumbled letters are possible Caesar ciphers and should be checked.

 ##Solving

-There are many approaches to cracking Caesar ciphers, but most commonly the best way to solve them is to write a script or run the string through a website (Options presented below) which will print out all the possible shifts of a string.
-At that point the most comprehensible and logical solution can be chosen.
+There are many approaches to cracking Caesar ciphers, but usually the  best way to solve them is to write a script or run the string through [a website](http://www.xarg.org/tools/caesar-cipher) which will print out all the possible shifts of a string.
+From those results the  most comprehensible and logical solution can be chosen.

 ##CTF Example

+*To-do*

 ##Sources/See More